CarterT27/digital_garden/content/Class Notes/Undergraduate Class Notes.md

+Here are my class notes (or at least most of them).
 Please note that these notes may contain mistakes and typos.
-If you find any (not the incomplete, unplanned ones), please let me know!
+If you find any, please let me know!

 Past classes:
+#Class/MATH_180A
 #Class/MATH_20C
 #Class/MATH_20D
 #Class/DSC_20